Restrictive covenants may be enforced if they are reasonable and narrowly tailored to protect an employer’s interests.

-A non-compete agreement, sometimes referred to as a restrictive covenant, is a special type of employment contract that specifies restrictions on the type of work an employee may perform following the conclusion of employment.
-Specifically, non-compete agreements usually place limitations on where, how, and for whom an employee may work once the current employment relationship comes to an end.
+A non-compete agreement is a special type of employment contract that specifies restrictions on the type of work an employee may perform during or after the conclusion of their employment.
+Non-compete agreements usually place limitations on where, how, and for whom an employee may work after they leave their current employment.

-If you have been asked to sign or think that you may be subject to the restrictions of a non-compete agreement, an experienced employment attorney can help.
-Before signing a non-compete agreement, it is important that you understand your rights and exactly how the agreement may affect your future employment options.
-If you have already consented to the terms of a non-compete agreement that is unfair, it may not be enforceable.
-Even if the agreement is enforceable, however, you may be able to negotiate its terms to protect your rights.
-In all of these situations, appropriate legal representation can help you quickly and effectively reach a positive resolution.
+If you have been asked to sign or think that you may be subject to the restrictions of a non-compete agreement, an experienced employment attorney can help you understand your rights.
+It is vital that you understand exactly how such an agreement may affect your future employment options.
+If you are already covered by a non-compete agreement, it may not be enforceable if it is unfair.
+Talking with an attorney can help you understand your options and determine how to protect your rights.